wdporter/i-am-that-vuepress/58-perfection-destiny-of-all/readme.md

 **Q:**&ensp;So all we are concerned with is the redemption of the mind?

 **M:**&ensp;What else?
 The mind goes astray, the mind returns home.
-Even the word ‘astray’ is not proper.
+Even the word “astray” is not proper.
 The mind must know itself in every mood.
 Nothing is a mistake unless repeated.

 <script>
 export default {